HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 #### Subscription Topics in R4

 `SubscriptionTopic` resources contain information that is difficult to model without an appropriate resource to start from.
-Representation is possible by using a later-defined version of the resource (e.g., from FHIR R5), cross-version extensions, and the `Basic` resource type.
+This guide defines the [Backport SubscriptionTopic R4 Profile](StructureDefinition-backport-subscription-topic-r4.html) on the [Basic](http://hl7.org/fhir/R4/basic.html) resource to provide a standardized representation of `SubscriptionTopic` content in R4.
+The profile uses a complex extension to carry the topic metadata, resource triggers, filter definitions, and notification shape, mirroring the structure of the R5 `SubscriptionTopic` resource.
 Earlier versions of this guide left topics out of scope while this model was being developed, but today tooling will do the conversion automatically.

 In order to allow for discovery of supported subscription topics, this guide defines the [CapabilityStatement SubscriptionTopic Canonical](StructureDefinition-capabilitystatement-subscriptiontopic-canonical.html) extension.
 The extension allows server implementers to advertise the canonical URLs of topics available to clients and allows clients to see the list of supported topics on a server.
 The extension is expected to appear, if supported, on the `Subscription` resource entry.
 Note that servers are NOT required to advertise supported topics via this extension.
 Supported topics can also be advertised, for example, by the `CapabilityStatement.instantiates` or `CapabilityStatement.implementationGuide` elements of a CapabilityStatement, as defined by another Implementation Guide.
 If a server supports `Basic`-wrapped versions of topics, they can be discovered by querying for `Basic` resources that have the `code` of `http://hl7.org/fhir/fhir-types|SubscriptionTopic`.
 Finally, FHIR R4 servers MAY choose to leave topic discovery completely out-of-band and part of other steps, such as registration or integration.